Patrick Cox

 Patrick Cox (born March 19, 1963) is a Canadian-British fashion designer and an eponymous fashion label specializing in the creation of shoes, leather goods and accessories.
 Cox is most noted for the use of unusual materials and a mixture of avant-garde and traditional styles.

 Cox was born in Edmonton, Alberta, to a ballerina Canadian mother and linguist English father.
 Cox was educated locally, except for periods when his father's work led the family to postings in Nigeria, Chad and Cameroon.
-Cox eventually graduated from school in Edmonton Canada and moved to Toronto on his own when he was 17.
+Cox eventually graduated from school in Edmonton and moved to Toronto on his own when he was 17.

 Early career

 At the age of 19, Cox produced his first pair of shoes, for the Toronto-based designer Loucas Kleanthous, who suggested Cox consider a career as a designer.
 An interest in British fashion led Cox to study at Cordwainer's Technical College, London, a design school that was absorbed into the London College of Fashion in 2000.
 Cox studied at Cordwainer's from 1983 to 1985.
 He graduated with merit in July 1985.

 During his time as a student in London, Cox probably spent as much time in nightclubs as he did studying.
 Through his partying Cox became friends with several well-known designers, such as the legendary Vivienne Westwood.
 As a result, in 1984, Westwood asked Cox to design shoes for her "Clint Eastwood" collection.
 One of the shoes that Cox created incorporated a 4-inch platform that would become the prototype of a 9-inch pair later worn by supermodel Naomi Campbell, when she famously fell during a Westwood fashion show in Paris, France in 1993.
 In his second year of college Cox designed and handmade fluorescent fringed moccasins for the celebrated Body Map brand of David Holah and Stevie Stewart.